White painter’s pants that come with built-in knee pads are my favorite.

 If you are a professional painter who will need to work on floors, garages, or concrete driveways while kneeling down for hours, you should buy a pair of good painter’s pants with knee pads.

-However, if you want to work on a do-it-yourself project or as a professional who will need to bend on knees once in a while, you may get traditional work pants, jeans, or cargo without a knee pad.
+However, if you want to work on a do-it-yourself project or as a professional who will need to bend on your knees once in a while, you may get traditional work pants, jeans, or cargo without a knee pad.

 These are comparatively lighter in weight and will cost lesser.